DALAI-project/Train_document_classification/README.md

 Learning rate defines how much the model weights are tuned after each iteration based on the gradient of the loss function.
 In the code, the `lr` parameter defines the learning rate for the second stage of training, while the learning rate used for the classification layer's parameters in the first training stage is automatically set to be 10 times larger.

 Number of document types/classes used in the classification task is set using the `num_classes` parameter.
-This should correspond with the
+This should correspond with the number of data folders used for the training and validation data.

 Batch size sets the number of images that are processed before the model weights are updated.
 Early stopping is a method used for reducing overfitting by stopping training after a specific learning metric (loss, accuracy etc.) has not improved during a defined number of epochs.